andyatkinson/presentations/railsconf2025/10_mistakes.md

 <h2>❌ Mistake #5—DDL Fear <span class="corner-fixes">✅ 🛠️ Fixes</span></h2>

 - Practice DDL changes on a production-like instance.
 Collect timing.
-Study lock behavior.
+Understand which locks and conflicts.
 - Use multi-step safe alternatives. `ignored_columns`,<sup><a href="#footnote-6-1">32</a></sup>. `INVALID` `CHECK` constraint before `NOT NULL`
 - Lint DDL in Active Record (PostgreSQL) *strong_migrations*<sup><a href="#footnote-1-9">9</a></sup> (MySQL/MariaDB) *online_migrations*,<sup><a href="#footnote-6-2">33</a></sup> *Squawk*<sup><a href="#footnote-1-10">1</a></sup> for SQL
-- Learn lock types for operations, tables, rows using `pglocks.org`
+- Learn about locks and conflicts for tables, rows using `pglocks.org`
 - Use a low `lock_timeout` for DDL changes with retries

 ---